Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 You can find the statblock for the giant rat in [[Appendix A]].
 If the PC goes unconscious during the fight, they wake up in the main hall next to Simon.
 He will explain that he listened to the fight and realized that the PC lost, so he snuck in while the rat was sleeping and dragged their unconscious body back up.
 Thankfully, the giant rat has just ravaged an entire wheel of cheese so it wasn't hungry.
 The player will have 1 hit point.
 Let the Player take a short rest and heal up using their hit die before trying again.
 It is recommended that the rat won't heal, to ensure the Player can defeat it and move on with minimal frustration.

+***3rd level variant.** Use the Dire Rat statblock instead of the Giant Rat stat block.
+This should provide the Player with a fair challenge.*

 If the Player has met Shael and asks her to join the fight, they'll have to succeed a DC 10 Charisma (Persuasion) check for her to agree.
 She will pick up a large root resembling a club, cast Shillelagh on it, and cast Barkskin on herself before the fight.
 If the PC's AC is lower than 16, she will cast Barkskin on them as well.
 She will use Cure Wounds on the PC if they go down.

 If the Player doesn't take the torch and instead relies on Darkvision or a similar feature, allow them to make a DC 10 Dexterity (Stealth) check to sneak up on the rat.
 If the range of their Darkvision is over 60 feet and they have a ranged weapon or spell they can use, ask for a DC 10 Intelligence (Nature) check.
 On success, the PC will know that rats can only have a Darkvision of 60 feet.
 If the Player tries to attack from 65 feet away or farther, they can roll with advantage since the rat can't see them.